 If you have applied through the Indigenous Admissions Pathway, you are first assessed to see if you would be successful in the general applicant pool.
 If so, you are admitted in that category.
 If not, you are considered within the Indigenous Admissions Program pool.

-However, you may qualify for government assistance, band support and various bursaries and scholarships.
+Visit the Medicine Admissions Page for information on tuition and an estimate of the costs to attend medical school.
+You may qualify for government assistance, band support and various bursaries and scholarships.
 Once you have completed the four-year MD degree, you will receive a salary during your postgraduate residency or specialty training.

 Pathways to Medicine: Before You Apply